 When Bill’s dad passed at the age of 91, it marked a time of profound change, and it found Bill stepping further away from the daily doses of the law’s contested matters of the mind and closer toward full immersion in the art of musical expression of matters of the heart and of the human condition.
 The transition was however, neither sudden nor surprising, as Bill’s life-long fascination with music was something that his mom and dad had also shared and nurtured in him since his earliest years.

 Bill picked up his first guitar at the age of 7.
 It was an acoustic, a gift from his mom and dad.
 Finding formal music lessons uninspiring, Bill preferred to sit for hours at a time with his guitar and record player, figuring out on his own, how to play what he was hearing on his favorite records.
-He later joined his first band, a Southern Rock band formed with some of the older kids in and around his home town, and played his first club gig at the age of 13.
-His musical tastes grew to be “all-inclusive” as he explored different genres in various bands throughout his high school years.
-In college, the pile of text books at his bedside was over shadowed by a looming 100 watt Marshall full stack, Fender Stratocaster, and a four-track reel-to-reel tape recorder and mixing console which took up most of the limited space of his Freshman-year dorm room.
+He later formed his first band with some of the older kids in and around his home town, and played his first club gig at the age of 13.
+His musical tastes grew to be “all-inclusive” as he explored playing different genres throughout his high school years.
+In college, the pile of text books at his bedside was over shadowed by a looming 100 watt Marshall full stack and a Fender Stratocaster which took up most of the limited space of his Freshman-year dorm room.
 Bill performed Eddie Van Halen’s “Eruption” at his Law School's 3rd year talent show, and while working as a trial attorney in the New York State and Federal Courts, he continued to experiment with different music projects.
 Shortly after reuniting with some of his childhood bandmates in 2008, he stumbled upon a Live-at-Paste recording of Justin Townes Earle performing “Mama’s Eyes.”
 It was the kind of life-altering moment that you hear a person speak of when you ask them to tell you their life story, and without hesitation they point you to that one moment, clear as day, when everything changed.
 The story and the lyrics were striking, the music was a perfect match and the performance and delivery were direct, captivating and flawless.
 It was the moment when Bill realized that devoting anything less than 100% of his focus and energies to a life centered on creating and performing his own music, would simply be not enough.
 There was no doubt what had to be done, and there was no looking back.

 Bill began writing songs with his acoustic guitar again, about 70 or so, and with the encouragement of a close friend/local recording engineer, he recorded and released his debut album in 2011, formed a band with a group of local musicians, and began performing his own music live.
 It was an important early step on the musical journey that even to this day, continues forward as if effortlessly at every turn.